jyhw123/Balai_Bomba_SCDFXIBM/README.md

 ```
 Your troublechute_id_database should now have 3 documents in it.
 If this project goes into production, this database would include the ID's of all Rubbish Chutes in HDB flats, with their corresponding physical addresses.

+### Start a simulated device on IBM Watson IoT Platform
+We will create a device to simulate readings being sent from the temperature and smoke sensos at a chute.

+#### Step 1: Create simulated device
+Return to the IBM Watson IoT Platform.
+Create a simulated device by going through the tutorial [here](https://cloud.ibm.com/docs/IoT?topic=IoT-sim_device_data#sim_device_data).
+Device type should be "TempSensor".
+Instead of specifying a event payload, upload a CSV file called "data_final.csv" included in this repo.
+Ensure to enable the "Loop simulated data from file" option.
+The schedule should be 1 every minute, but can be set to a higher frequency for testing purposes.
+Then press "Create Simulated Device".

+#### Step 2: Create API Key and Token
+Go to "Apps" in the sidebar, and then click on "Generate API Key".
+Set Role as "Device Application", then create the key, taking down the key and the token.

+### Create Twitter Developer Account
+Proceed to this video [here](https://www.youtube.com/watch?v=vlvtqp44xoQ&list=LLeYMU2wNabnzmnxyOodTStA&index=2&t=0s), and take note of the API Key, API Secret Key, Access Token, and Access Token (secret).

 ### Create a Node-RED application connected to an IoT Service
 This is where we'll import our Node-RED flow from the .json file included in our repo.